Skip to main content

 ("growth agency" OR "marketing agency" OR “Search Engine Optimization” OR “Search Engine Advertising” OR "lead generation" OR "growth hacking" OR "digital performance") NOT ("freelance")

-As we can see, JVWEB stood out because they used “Search Engine Optimization” keywords.
+As we can see, JVWEB stood out because it used “Search Engine Optimization” keywords.

 But reading their description, many new relevant keywords pop up!

-This brings us to a key concept to Boolean search: it's a process that you must refine using as many keywords to includes and/or exclude.
+This brings us to a key concept of Boolean search: it's a process that you must refine using as many keywords to include and/or exclude.
 Do read the first few pages of companies' descriptions to identify new keywords you hadn’t thought of.

 By adding all of them to our Boolean boolean search, I just went from 25 results to 64 results.